Updated: February 22, 2026

 Frame & Durability

-Currently weighing 190 lbs, Flemings has made significant strides since his high school days, adding nearly 20 pounds of lean muscle upon arriving at Houston.
+Currently weighing 190 lbs, Flemings is still skinny, but has made significant strides since his high school days, adding nearly 20 pounds of lean muscle upon arriving at Houston.
 He possesses broad shoulders and a sturdy skeletal structure that suggests he can eventually play comfortably at 200–205 lbs.
-His durability has been high-level throughout his high school and early college career, showing a "iron man" ability to play heavy minutes (over 30 mpg) in a high-intensity system.
-While he isn't the "bruiser" type, his bone density and frame thickness indicate he can survive the 82-game "bump" cycle of the NBA without significant breakdown.
+His durability has been high-level throughout his high school and early college career, showing an ability to play heavy minutes (over 30 mpg) in a high-intensity system.

 Strength